Thursday, December 18, 2008

 Hunkar Begendi - Turkish Eggplant Puree

-This is a recipe for Hunkar Begendi, a Turkish eggplant puree that Joyce Goldstein served at her restaurant Square One in San Francisco as a bed for little meatballs in tomato sauce.
-Yes, I have served this puree with little meatballs, but it also goes well with lamb chops and is an excellent component of a vegetable plate.
+This is a recipe for Hunkar Begendi, a Turkish eggplant purée that Joyce Goldstein served at her restaurant, Square One in San Francisco, as a bed for little meatballs in tomato sauce.
+I’ve served it that way, but it’s also delicious with lamb chops and makes a wonderful addition to a vegetable plate.

-3 eggplants, about one pound each (not little Japanese ones)
+3 eggplants, about 1 pound each (not the small Japanese variety)

 2 tablespoons unsalted butter